-With stress however, we tend to ignore the signs for way too long, and before we know it, the monster has taken over, reeking havoc on our health, well-being, relationships, careers, and much more.
+With stress however, we tend to ignore the signs for way too long, and before we know it, the monster has taken over, wreaking havoc on our health, well-being, relationships, careers, and much more.

 But it doesn't have to be that way.

-A few decades ago, I worked in an extremely high stress sales job as a recruiter, and I was very successful at it.
+A few decades ago, I worked in an extremely high-stress sales job as a recruiter, and I was very successful at it.
 That success came at a high price though.
 The business was highly competitive and the bulk of my earnings and success were based directly on the hours I put into my work.

 Needless to say, it took up most of my time.
-Even when I wasn’t at the office, I was constantly working and had very little down time.
+Even when I wasn't at the office, I was constantly working and had very little downtime.
 My self-care was incredibly lacking.